-It’s now January and if you haven’t heard your kids say “I’m bored” at least once or twice before.
+If you’re a parent, you’ve no doubt heard your kids say “I’m bored” at least once or twice before.
 If you haven’t, we’d like to know your secret to parenting.
 Keeping your kids entertained constantly can certainly be hard, but it doesn’t have to be.
-Although we’ve already recommended a bunch of shows for you to stream with your family over the break, we know that watching television is not a permanent (or healthy) solution to boredom.
+Although we’ve already recommended a bunch of shows for you to stream with your family, we know that watching television is not a permanent (or healthy) solution to boredom.

 Even though your kids aren’t at school right now, what’s there to stop them from learning in the meantime?
 The internet is a melting pot of apps, games and entertainment solutions to fill your little one’s head – and not all of these have to be so mind-numbing!
 Here’s a look of some of the more educational mobile games for your kids to enjoy.

 I know what you’re thinking.
 DragonBox?
 That doesn’t sound educational at all!
 The good news is that this app is actually a mathematics game that is very well-received by critics and has even won a whopping seven awards.
 There are two versions of the app, one being titled DragonBox Algebra 5+ for younger children, and one called DragonBox Algebra 12+ for older children.
 The main game involves solving card problems with drawings on them that gradually turn into numbers and variables as players get deeper into the levels.
 Children will learn to separate ‘x’ from an equation without even knowing it – and they will actually enjoy it, too!

 You’ve probably heard about this app yourself, as it is so popular it’s been adapted into a Facebook Messenger game.
 Words with Friends 2 is an app designed to help increase your vocabulary and plays out similar to the infamous word game Scrabble.
 You can compete with your friends and family on each of your devices, allowing you to join in on the fun.
 While you’re at it, why not teach your kids some new words and phrases?